 This piece is about art that unlike the Opéra, quite understated, but quiet a fitting tribute to it nevertheless.
 It is called ‘Les Secrets de l’Opéra’.
 This piece of art is spread over the whole of Opéra metro station and consists of tiny silhouettes depicting scenes from within the Opéra Garnier.

 Much of what we know as Paris’ architecture and style, was the result of the 17 long years of urban renewal project, led by Georges-Eugène Haussmann.This means that a lot of what we recognise as Parisienne style dates back to the 1800s.
 All except for Le Marais!
-This place miraculously managed to evade the massive renovations.
-Thus, it still has some beautifully preserved buildings and roads from medieval Paris.
+Find out more about the beautifully preserved buildings and roads from medieval Paris.

 My mother left me a whole assortment of food: mutton with potatoes the way I like, a small piece of fish with mustard, a side of sticky rice that smelled like heaven, a crispy brinjal, lentils and lemon.
 And then a bit disjointed from the overall theme of the meal, was a bowl of raw mangoes grated fine and tempered with salt and chillies.
 Was it in lieu of dessert?
 It smelled of childhood memories.